-Around the country, schools have started and it’s a great time to visit Walt Disney World with little ones.
-However, even with crowds being lighter than usual because school is in session, it’s still Walt Disney World, where visitors come from around the globe.
+Spring breaks and summer vacation is right around the corner and it’s a great time to visit Walt Disney World with little ones.
 There are certain ways of managing the madness so that everyone has fun, even the baby in the stroller.

 1. The stroller.
 Let’s talk about the stroller first.
 Rent one, rather than drag your own around.
 The first rule of any shuttle bus from hotels to Disney Parks is strollers must be folded.
 If you want your own, please use the smallest, most lightweight, easy-to-fold stroller you have.

 2. Park basics.
 Each theme park has a variety of activities and attractions for all ages but you should know a few specifics.
 Magic Kingdom is by far the most suited for a full family experience.
 Kids of all ages, from infants to 102, have fun here.
 EPCOT is absolutely enjoyed most by adults and older kids, although little ones love The Living Seas area.
 Hollywood Studios is typically considered the park teenagers and young adults favor although there are kiddie shows such as Voyage of the Little Mermaid.
 Animal Kingdom, like Magic Kingdom, is fun for the whole family and a favorite location for character meet & greets.
 Both water parks are fun for all.
 Keep in mind, the reflection off the ‘snow’ at Blizzard Beach can be blinding.
 Wear sunglasses and don’t forget the sunblock.